Deba088/Neuro-Net/README.md

 Cost function used : Sigmoid.
 Gradient Descent : Stochastic Gradient Descend.

-This is tested using Iris Dataset and it is giving a prediction performance of 80-90%.
+This is tested using Iris Dataset and it is giving a prediction performance of more than 85% on previously unseen data..